Spatially-Augmented Sequence-to-Sequence Neural Diarization for Meetings: Results

 \subsection{DOA Analysis}

 It is worth noting that the original SRP-DNN was developed for the 12-channel LOCATA dataset~\cite{locata} and thus not directly applicable to the 8-channel circular array of AliMeeting.
 To address this, we retrain the CRNN component of SRP-DNN under the AliMeeting configuration.
-Fig.~\ref{fig:both} further illustrates DOA estimation results on both simulated LibriSpeech mixtures and real AliMeeting data.
-We can see that, simulated data exhibit negligible DOA errors, while in real meetings, azimuth estimates provide clear discrimination across different speakers.
-Hence, we only use azimuth as the DOA feature for integration into the diarization system.
-Moreover, since SRP-DNN’s IDL-based detection tracks at most two speakers per frame, we analyze the AliMeeting training set and find that only 5.98\% of the duration involves more than two simultaneous speakers, confirming the assumption’s practicality in real meetings.
+Fig.~\ref{fig:both} illustrates DOA estimation results on both simulated LibriSpeech mixtures and real AliMeeting recordings.
+The simulated data show negligible DOA errors, while real meeting scenarios exhibit clearly separated azimuth estimates across different speakers.
+In fact, meeting participants are typically seated, resulting in limited elevation variation, while azimuth provides clear and discriminative spatial cues (Fig. ~\ref{fig:both}(b)).
+Therefore, azimuth is used as the primary spatial feature.
+Notably, SA-S2SND is not limited to azimuth-only inputs, and elevation can be incorporated without architectural changes when needed.

+Furthermore, SRP-DNN’s IDL-based detection tracks at most two speakers per frame, we believe it is reasonable in practice, since frames with more than two active speakers are rare—only 6\% in AliMeeting, 0.5\% in AISHELL-4 and 3\% in AMI (see Table~\ref{exp:ratio}), and thus have a negligible impact on overall diarization performance.